 5 Business Lessons from Cosmas Maduka

 Cosmas Maduka’s charismatic way of talking makes him endearing.
 He speaks with passion and authority that will make anyone want to listen to him.
 However, beneath those explosive syllables lies timeless business lessons.
 Below are some of Maduka’s most impactful business lessons.

 #1.
 To be an entrepreneur, you have to be a risk manager

 #2.
 Don’t seek out handouts.
 Give a person a good reason to want to invest in you

 This singular gesture made the two of them to become friends.
 Eventually, Maduka was able to assist Stanley when he needed financial support.
-He ends by telling young people to change the way they are thinking.
+He ends by telling young people to change the way they think.
 Perhaps, someone will see their source of motivation and give them a helping hand.
 Watch the full speech below.

 #3.
 One word that explains what it takes to be a successful businessman is passion